tbrooke/clioflict/readme.md

-A System to perform conflict checking across multiple instances of the Clio Law Practice mamangement system.
+A System to perform conflict checking across multiple instances of the Clio Law Practice Management system.